 Mary, although a surprise, has not appeared out of thin air.
 Her mother Sylvia’s desperate note reveals that her decision is a cry for help after months of struggle: “I can’t handle this, I don’t know where to turn.”
 Sylvia, played by Nancy Travis, represents everything that the men are not.
 She is alone, a single mother struggling both to make ends meet and to care for her newborn.

-Herein lies the pretense: The men’s struggles are funny until you realize that the tasks these men learn are tasks women are not only expected to know inherently, but to relish.
+Herein lies the pretense: The men’s struggles are funny until you realize that the tasks they learn are tasks women are not only expected to know inherently, but to relish.
 While the men’s acceptance of this role and their responsibilities are congratulated, the mere sight of Sylvia with her baby would not bring joy and friendliness from strangers.
 This is, of course, a double standard.

 Three Men and a Baby conveniently skirts around the issue of Sylvia’s struggles.
 However, this narrative would have resonated with the realities of US audiences, where, according to the United States Department of Labor, in 1984, the number of working mothers stood at 19.5 million.